TheRealBarenziah/imgbb-uploader/README.md

   .catch((error) => console.error(error));

 /*
-  Same output structure as above; if you provided name and/or expiration value, response.expiration and/or response.image.name will change accordingly.
+  Same data structure as above; if you provided name and/or expiration value, response.expiration and/or response.image.name will change accordingly.
 */
 ```